 Today, MTR Corporation is involved in a wide range of business activities in addition to its railway operations.
 These include the development of residential and commercial projects, property leasing and management, advertising, telecommunication services and international consultancy services.

 China and International Business

 From its starting base in Hong Kong, the Corporation has expanded into the Mainland of China and taken on a range of railway-related projects and consultancies internationally.
-On the Mainland of China, the Corporation has been involved in the construction of a number of metro lines on the mainland, and MTR now operates Beijing Metro Line 4 and Line 14, Shenzhen Metro Longhua Line and Hangzhou Metro Line 1.
-The Corporation also operates the London Overground system in the United Kingdom, the Melbourne Train System in Australia and Stockholm Metro in Sweden.
+On the Mainland of China, the Corporation has been involved in the construction of and now operates Beijing Metro Line 4 and Line 14, Shenzhen Metro Longhua Line and Hangzhou Metro Line 1.
+The Corporation also operates and manages the London Overground system in the United Kingdom, the Melbourne Train System in Australia and Stockholm Metro in Sweden.
 The Corporation was awarded the Crossrail Train Operating Concession in the United Kingdom in July 2014 and selected as the preferred operator for the North West Rail Link project in Sydney by the New South Wales Government in June 2014.
-The scope of the Corporation's consultancy business has also widened to cover cities across Asia, Australia, the Middle East and the Southeast Asia.
+The scope of the Corporation's consultancy business has also widened to cover cities across Asia, Australia, the Middle East and Europe.